16 - 18 October 2019, University of the Western Cape

 Abstracts or ideas for panels can be submitted on any topic relevant to farmworkers in South Africa.
 Abstracts and panels are particularly welcome on the following themes:

-This conference is jointly hosted by the SARCHI in Social Protection for Food Security and the DST-NRF Centre of Excellence in Food Security, in association with: Women on Farms Project, the Institute for Poverty, Land and Agrarian Studies (PLAAS) and the Institute for Social Development, University of the Western Cape.
+The conference is jointly hosted by the SA/UK Bilateral Research Chair in Social Protection for Food Security; the DST-NRF Centre of Excellence in Food Security and the Institute for Poverty, Land and Agrarian Studies, in association with Women on Farms Project and the Institute for Social Development at UWC.

 Participation in the conference is free.
 No registration fees are applicable.
 This conference is supported by the National Research Foundation of South Africa (Grant Number: 98411), and the Newton Fund, administered by the British Council.